 For our LCoS technology, at present our main focus areas for LCoS business are AR goggle devices, projectors and head-up-displays (HUD) for automotive.
-For CMOS image sensor business, in addition to the current shipment for notebook and webcam applications, we also extend the sensor business for the broad AI market.
-Our AoS CMOS image sensor is designed with proprietary architectures, readout, pixel, where the corresponding algorithms are integrated to contribute the always-on feature that consumes only several micro watts to enable people detection, eyeball tracking and many other features.
+For CMOS image sensor business, in addition to the current shipment for notebook and webcam applications, we also extend the sensor business for the broad AI market, Our AoS CMOS image sensor is designed with proprietary architectures, readout, pixel, where the corresponding algorithms are integrated to contribute the always-on feature that consumes only several micro watts to enable people detection, eyeball tracking and many other features.
 On 3D sensing business, we focus on Structured Light and ToF 3D module solution and 3D decoder ASIC key component, aiming at emerging markets such as facial recognition-based e-payment, business access control, biomedical inspection device, eye-tracking and gesture control applications.
 For our ultralow power WiseEye smart image sensing business, we focus on providing leading end-point AI solutions, in both total solution and discrete key component, to meet diversified customer and application needs.
-Himax's ultralow power WiseEye smart image sensing solution integrates in-house AOS sensor, ultralow power AI processor and CNN-based AI algorithm from in house or third-party algorithm partners.
-Our WiseEye technology in a broad range of applications, covering shared bike parking, automotive, door lock, battery-powered surveillance camera, panoramic video conferencing, and medical capsule endoscope among others.
+Himax's ultralow power WiseEye smart image sensing solution integrates in-house AoS sensor, ultralow power AI processor and CNN-based AI algorithm from in house or third-party algorithm partners.
+Our WiseEye AI total solution had already been adopted by one global leading notebook vendor and went into mass production from early 2022.
+We also see growing adoption of our WiseEve technology in a broad range of applications, covering, shared bike parking, automotive, door lock, battery-powered surveillance camera, panoramic video conferencing, and medical capsule endoscope among others.
 Some of them already commenced production since 2022.
 As we focus on scaling adoption in this relatively untapped market, we also collaborate closely with numerous AI ecosystem partners and communities to make our AI solution more diverse and accessible.
 Progress has been made in areas such as smart city / home / office, healthcare, smart agriculture and smart retail.
-Himax is more committed than ever to strengthening the Company's WiseEye product roadmap and retaining the leadership position in ultralow power AI proce
+Himax is more committed than ever to strengthening the Company's WiseEye product roadmap and retaining the leadership position in ultralow power AI processor and image sensor for end-point AI applications.